grofit/aurelia-textcomplete/readme.md

 complex data and will need to do complex ajax searches and put custom templates out there with styling.
 However these 2 bindings at least go part of the way to streamline things as much as possible.

-There are 2 custom elements available, one is geared for premade strategies and one is for easier view setup
+There are 2 custom elements available as well as 2 custom attributes, one is geared for premade strategies and one is for easier view setup

-### text-complete element
+### text-complete element/attribute

 The available options for this binding are:

 * **strategies** - An array taking 1-N strategies which define how the text complete behaves, you can read more below.
 * **native-options** - The options to use for the text completion, based upon the options object in the jquery-textcomplete documentation.

-### token-complete element
+### token-complete element/attribute

 The available options for this binding are: